seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **ARVIRAGUS**
 The bird is dead
 That we have made so much on.
 I had rather
-Have skipp’d from sixteen years of age to sixty,
+Have skipp'd from sixteen years of age to sixty,
-To have turn’d my leaping-time into a crutch,
+To have turn'd my leaping-time into a crutch,
 Than have seen this.

 **GUIDERIUS**
 O sweetest, fairest lily!
 My brother wears thee not the one half so well
-As when thou grew’st thyself.
+As when thou grew'st thyself.

 **BELARIUS**
 O melancholy!